Erpokk/goit-devops-ci-cd/README.md

-# DevOps CI/CD Infrastructure with RDS
+# 🚀 CI/CD for Django on EKS with Jenkins and ArgoCD

-This project contains Terraform infrastructure for deploying a Django application on AWS EKS with Jenkins CI/CD, ArgoCD for GitOps, and RDS PostgreSQL database.
+This project demonstrates how to deploy a Django application on AWS EKS using Terraform, Docker, ECR, Jenkins, and ArgoCD.

 ## Overview